2023 MED QSR WEB SITE INDEX

 33 Any project or activity being planned in a country’s continental shelf can not be conducted without explicit consent of that country and references in this report do not mean that consent has been obtained.

-138. In the EU Communication on Blue Economy (EC, 2021) it is emphasised that marine minerals in the international seabed area cannot be exploited before the effects of deep-sea mining on the marine environment, biodiversity and human activities have been sufficiently researched, the risks understood and before it is demonstrated that the technologies and operational practices do not cause serious harm to the environment (EC, 2021).
 The recent “Marine Expert Statement Calling for a Pause to Deep-Sea Mining” has been signed by 704 marine science & policy experts from over 44 countries.
 The scientists “strongly recommend that the transition to the exploitation of mineral resources be paused until sufficient and robust scientific information has been obtained to make informed decisions as to whether deep-sea mining can be authorized without significant damage to the marine environment and, if so, under what conditions”34.

 34 https://www.seabedminingsciencestatement.org/.

-139. Some statistics about marine mining are available for European countries: Overall, the share of the marine Non-living resources sector in the EU blue economy in 2019 was 0.2 % of jobs and 2.5 % of GVA (EU, 2022).
+138. Some statistics about marine mining are available for European countries: Overall, the share of the marine Non-living resources sector in the EU blue economy in 2019 was 0.2 % of jobs and 2.5 % of GVA (EU 2022).
 The Other minerals sub-sector continues to be on the rise, with a GVA of about EUR 160 million of GVA (3 % of the GVA in the sector of Non-living resources) and employment of 1,426 in 2019, referring mainly to marine aggregates rather than to mining activities.
-More than 50 million m3 of marine aggregates, primarily sand and gravel, are extracted from the European marine seabed, mostly for the construction industry, beach nourishment and sea defence construction (EU, 2022).
+More than 50 million m3 of marine aggregates, primarily sand and gravel, are extracted from the European marine seabed, mostly for the construction industry, beach nourishment and sea defence construction (EU 2022).
 The demand is expected to continue rising as the construction sector expands and coastal communities try to adapt to new pressures posed by climate change.

 Water abstraction